CMS Proposes Mandatory Bundled Medicare Reimbursements: Financial Risk on Hospitals!

 If you would like to comment on the proposed rule, you have until September 8, 2015 at 5:00pm.

-Posted on July 24, 2015, in "Single State Agency", Accountability, Administrative Costs, Assisted Living Facilities, Bundled Medicare Rates, CMS, CMS Proposal, Durable Medical Equipment, Federal Government, Final Rulings, Health Care Providers and Services, Home Health Care Agencies, Home Health Services, Hospice, Hospital Medicaid Providers, Hospitals, Long Term Care Facilities, Medicaid, Medicaid Attorney, Medicare Administrative Contractor, Medicare Attorney, Medicare Budget, Medicare Reimbursement Rates, NC, North Carolina, Physicians, Rate Reductions, Skilled Nursing Visits and tagged Bundled Payments for Care Improvement, Centers for Medicare and Medicaid Services, CMS, CMS Proposal, DHHS, Division of Medical Assistance, DUke, Duke Medical, Durable Medical Equipment, Episodes of Care, Hospital Medicaid, Hospital Reimbursements, Hospitals and Medicaid, Hospitals; Medicaid Recipients, Inpatient Hospital Claims, Inpatient Hospital Stays, Long Term Care Facilities, Long Term Care Facility, lower extremity joint replacements, Mandatory bundled rates, Medicaid Attorney; Medicaid Lawyer; Medicare Attorney Medicare Lawyer, Medicare, Medicare mandatory bundled rates, Medicare Reimbursement Rates, Medicare Reimbursements, MS DRG 469, NC Hospitals, Part B drugs, Skilled Nursing, skilled nursing facility services, UNC Health Care.
+Posted on July 24, 2015, in "Single State Agency", Accountability, Administrative Costs, Assisted Living Facilities, Bundled Medicare Rates, CMS, CMS Proposal, Durable Medical Equipment, Federal Government, Final Rulings, Health Care Providers and Services, Home Health Care Agencies, Home Health Services, Hospice, Hospital Medicaid Providers, Hospitals, Long Term Care Facilities, Medicaid, Medicaid Attorney, Medicare Administrative Contractor, Medicare Attorney, Medicare Budget, Medicare Reimbursement Rates, NC, North Carolina, Physicians, Rate Reductions, Skilled Nursing Visits and tagged Bundled Payments for Care Improvement, Centers for Medicare and Medicaid Services, CMS, CMS Proposal, Division of Medical Assistance, DUke, Duke Medical, Durable Medical Equipment, Episodes of Care, Hospital Medicaid, Hospital Reimbursements, Hospitals and Medicaid, Hospitals; Medicaid Recipients, Inpatient Hospital Claims, Inpatient Hospital Stays, Long Term Care Facilities, Long Term Care Facility, lower extremity joint replacements, Mandatory bundled rates, Medicaid Attorney; Medicaid Lawyer; Medicare Attorney Medicare Lawyer, Medicare, Medicare mandatory bundled rates, Medicare Reimbursement Rates, Medicare Reimbursements, MS DRG 469, NC DHHS, NC Hospitals, Part B drugs, Skilled Nursing, skilled nursing facility services, UNC Health Care.
 Bookmark the permalink.
 1 Comment.